benkoehlL/one_dimensional_quantum_solver/README.md

 [1] P.B.
 Visscher: "A fast explicit algorithm for the time dependent
     Schrödinger equation", Computers in  Physics 5 (6), 596-598 (1991)

 ## creating the environment/installing all necessary packages
-In order to be able to use the library, run
+To be able to use the code, you can create a conda environment from the .yml file from the project via the terminal command

-`$ conda env create -f one-d_quantum_slver.yml`
+$ conda env create -f environment.yml

-in a terminal.
+or in a venv with

+$ pip install -r requirements.txt

+As my code only uses numpy and matplotlib, I do not think that much setup time will be necessary.